Olembe compensation 'can't replace my father'

 A Nations Cup quarter-final due to be played at Olembe Stadium was moved following the incident, but the 60,000-capacity stadium was kept as the venue for a semi-final and the tournament's final.

-"We are still traumatized by our nephew's death," another unnamed relative told BBC Sport Africa.
+"We are still traumatised by our nephew's death," another unnamed relative told BBC Sport Africa.
 "We aren't expecting more because money will not bring back our child."

 Those injured in last month's crush have been granted CFA 100,000 ($170) each, a figure one victim described as "fair".